SAMS0N1TE/meshtui/README.md

 # meshtui

 A terminal-based interactive chat interface for Meshtastic LoRa devices. `meshtui` provides a curses-powered UI for real-time messaging, device discovery, and per-node direct messaging, all within the Linux terminal.
+I made this to help in the devlopment process when I realized I needed a nice and easy way to send messages over SSH from other devices.

 ---